-Jim Slaughter joined Black, Slaughter & Black in 2001 and serves as the firm's Managing Partner.
+Jim Slaughter joined Law Firm Carolinas in 2001 and serves as firm President.
 He is a regular speaker on issues of real estate and community association law and has authored numerous HOA and condo articles.
 Jim was the first North Carolina attorney inducted as a Fellow into CAI’s College of Community Association Lawyers (CCAL) and served as CCAL’s 2014 national President.
 He was also the first North Carolina attorney recognized by Best Lawyers in the category of “Community Association Law.”
 Since its inception Jim has served on the NC Bar Association’s Community Associations Committee and was 2016 President of the NC Chapter of the Community Associations Institute.

 In addition to his professional work, Jim has been involved in many civic and charitable organizations.
 He has been recognized by the Bar Association most every year for his pro bono activities and by NC Lawyers Weekly as a 2016 Leaders in the Law Honoree.
 The Governor of North Carolina has also awarded Jim the Order of the Long Leaf Pine, one of the state's highest civilian honors.